AlexandreSev/Patch-Match/README.md

 # Matrix Completion
 Implementation of some papers for Matrix Completion in pictures.

-For the demo on images please run the MatrixCompletionAndLarge-scaleSVDComputations_implementation20173101_0430.ipynb notebook, located at ./matrix_completion/
+For the demo on images please run the MatrixCompletion.ipynb notebook, located at ./matrix_completion/

 For the demo on video please run the denoisesimpleCV.py file, located at ./matrix_completion/